hrfee/jellyfin-accounts/README.md

 #### Configuration
 * Note: Make sure to put this behind a reverse proxy with HTTPS.

+For detailed descriptions of each setting, see [setup](https://github.com/hrfee/jellyfin-accounts/wiki/Setup).

 On first run, the default configuration is copied to `~/.jf-accounts/config.ini`.
 ```